digipost/signature-api-client-dotnet/issue_template.md

 (Press preview 👁‍🗨 to see how the issue will be after creating it and to easier read the template.)

 # Preconditions
 Have you read our [brilliant documentation](https://signering-docs.readthedocs.io/) before posting the issue?
-We are continously improving it, so be sure to give it a try before asking for help.
+We are continuously improving it, so be sure to give it a try before asking for help.

 # Issue title